Cospectral graphs obtained by edge deletion: Constructing graphs cospectral with respect to , , and

-Now the Laplacian characteristic polynomial of the graph obtained from $X$ by deleting the edges of $\hat{Y}$ satisfy
+Now the Laplacian characteristic polynomial of the graph obtained from $X_1$ by deleting the edges of $\hat{Y}_1$ satisfy

-Since by induction the first factor, and by Lemma~\ref{lem:valueinclique} each summand in the second factor do not depend on the choice of the clique in $X$ nor on the ordering of vertices of $Y$, the result follows.
+where in the second last equality, $\det(M_{1,4(m-1)})=\det(M_{2,4(m-1)})$ follows from induction hypothesis and the equality of the second factor follows from Lemma~\ref{lem:valueinclique}.
+The result for Laplacian matrix follows.

-As above, with proper choice of signs and vertices in \eqref{eq:mr}, we can prove the case for adjacency matrix and unsigned Laplacian matrix similarly, where deleting an edge corresponds to $tI-A+e_ae_b^T+e_be_a^T$ in the adjacency case, and corresponds to $tI-S+(e_a+e_b)(e_a+e_b)^T$ in the unsigned Laplacian case.
+As above, with proper choices of signs and vertices in \eqref{eq:mr}, we can prove the case for adjacency matrix and unsigned Laplacian matrix similarly, where deleting an edge corresponds to $tI-A+e_ae_b^T+e_be_a^T$ in the adjacency case, and corresponds to $tI-S+(e_a+e_b)(e_a+e_b)^T$ in the unsigned Laplacian case.

-For normalized Laplacian case, even though the perturbation to $N=I -\frac1d A$ from an edge deletion is not just a sum of simple outer product of basis vectors $e_i$, but it works similarly.
+For the normalized Laplacian case, even though the perturbation of the matrix $N=I -\frac1d A$ due to the removal of an edge $ab$ is not simply a linear combination of the rank one matrices $e_ue_v^T$ for $u,v\in \{a,b\}$, the proof argument works similarly.
 Let $X$ be a connected graph with no vertices of degree 1.
-Since the normalized Laplacian $N(X)=D^{-\frac12}LD^{-\frac12}$ and $D^{-1}L$ are similar:
+Since the normalized Laplacian $N(X)=D^{-\frac12}L(X)D^{-\frac12}$ and $D^{-1}L(X)$ are similar: